termofday/python-yahtzee/readme.md

 I have tried to stick to an OOP style, but here and there I lack experience in style and python.

-There is more material for this project on Google Drive: